StanfordAHA/CGRAFlowDoc/pnr/global-placement.md

 $$\vec{F}$$ is not differentiable everywhere.
 One can approximate the overlapping force with $$f_s(d_{ij}) = e^{d_{ij} - C_{ij}}$$, where $$C_{ij}$$
 is determined by the distance between two clusters.

+Actually there is another entry in the cost function pertaining to legalization.
+Due to its complexity it is not covered here.